remkl/es6-workshop/README.md

 # Introduction to ES6
 ES2015+ is a major update to the Javascript language.
 This repo is a high level overview of some of its prominent features and syntax.
+The examples given are of the more simplistic use-cases of the syntax, and don't go too in depth to some of the more advanced use-cases.

 # Modules